RishabhRD/popfix/README.md

 - border [optional]
 - numbering [optional]
 - coloring [optional]
+- title [optional]
 - type

-border, numbering, coloring are similar to list attributes and apply in similar way to preview window also.
+border, numbering, coloring and title are similar to list attributes and apply in similar way to preview window also.
 However, border and colors are also applied even if list is in split mode.